DD2480-Group10/scrapy/report.md

 Title: Average Respons Time in Stats

 The chosen issue can be found [here](https://github.com/scrapy/scrapy/issues/4889), and entails logging the average response time for the scrapy stats.
 The issue suggests implementing a *standalone scrapy extension*.

+## Why this issue is relevant

+This issue is a feature request that has several use cases concerning optimizing the framework.
+It was suggested by a contributor that this feature would be nice to have as an extentsion.
+We therefore judge this issue to be relevant to resolve.

 ## Requirements for the new feature or requirements affected by functionality being refactored